 Best SOP Software in 2026: 10 Tools Honestly Compared

 This guide compares all ten tools against the same criteria: how fast you can get your first SOP documented, whether your team will actually use it, what it costs, and what it genuinely cannot do.
-We cover Waybook, Trainual, Scribe, Process Street, SweetProcess, Notion, Confluence, Google Docs, Document360, and Whale.
+We cover Waybook, Trainual, Scribe, Process Street, SweetProcess, Notion, Confluence, Tango, Document360, and Whale.
 If you are comparing tools before committing to a trial, this is the page for you.

-Last updated: May 2026
+Last updated: July 2026

 Start your free trial at Waybook